 Is Teleology Disallowed in the Theory of Evolution?

 An animal’s development from zygote to maturity is a classic picture of telos-realizing activity.
-Through its agency and purposiveness, an animal holds its disparate parts in an effective unity, making a single whole of them.
+Through its agency and purposiveness, an animal holds its disparate parts in an effective unity, making a single, ever more fully realized whole of them.
 This purposiveness informs the parts “downward” from the whole and “outward” from the inner intention, and is invisible to strictly physical analysis of the interaction of one part with another.

 Biologists in general have failed to take seriously the reality of the animal’s agency, and have considered it unthinkable that something analogous to this agency could play through populations of organisms in evolution, just as it plays through populations of cells in an organism.
 I have tried to suggest that there are no grounds for making a radical distinction between the two cases.

-And then, addressing the idea that natural selection explains (or explains away) biological purposiveness, I focused on three closely related problems:
+And then, addressing the idea that natural selection explains (or explains away) biological purposiveness, I focused on two closely related problems:

 • The preservation of purposive (functional) traits — or any traits at all — by natural selection neither explains their origin nor shows how they can be understood solely in terms of physical lawfulness.